 PS5: $499 at Best Buy

 Best Buy has started selling the PS5, complete with optional 2-year accident protection and several cardmember financing options.
-When we last checked however, there aren't any consoles available.View Deal
+When we last checked however, there weren't any consoles available.View Deal

 PS5 at GameStop

 GameStop is offering the PS5, complete with product replacement options and payment plan options that start at $124.99.
 However, the product is currently listed as out of stock.View Deal

 The PS5 Digital Edition is also currently unavailable, but B&H is offering free expedited shipping and will notify you when it has more stock via email if you wish.

 How to buy PS5: Essential tips

 Get prepared: Make sure you have all the right payment card details and two-factor authentication available and to hand when you find a PS5 ready to buy.
 Units can go so fast that if you’re fiddling around trying to find your credit card you could miss your chance to secure a PS5 order.